acoustic-content-samples/wchtools-cli/README.md

     wchtools delete --all -pv --draft --site-context "Race Car Rally"

-  To delete the Favorite Movies site from the Watson Content Hub (without prompting), use the following command:
+  To delete the Favorite Movies site from the Acoustic Content (without prompting), use the following command:

     wchtools delete --quiet -sv --site-context "Favorite Movies"

-  Caution: It's a good idea to pull all artifacts to your working directory before deleting them from the Watson Content Hub.
+  Caution: It's a good idea to pull all artifacts to your working directory before deleting them from Acoustic Content.
 This provides a backup in case you need to restore some or all of the deleted artifacts in the future.

 #### Triggering a publish job
   By default, authoring artifacts such as assets are published to the delivery system when they are uploaded and authoring artifacts such as content are moved from draft to ready state.
 Therefore, an explicit publish command is not necessary.
 If needed, you can use wchtools CLI to trigger an explicit publish with the following publish command.
 The publish command updates publish by default, that is, it publishes only the artifacts that are not already in the delivery system.